Texas Children's Hospital Fellows College

 Hometown: Woodland, Washington

-Communities I identify with: Fathers, Christians, Football Fans, West Coasters, Movie Fans, amateur DIYers
+Communities I identify with: Fathers, Christians, football fans, west coasters, movie fans, amateur DIYers

-Donnchadh O'Sullivan, First–Year
+Donnchadh O'Sullivan, Third-Year

 I chose BCM/TCH pediatric cardiology fellowship because: Its renowned reputation for excellence in the field.
 The program's commitment to innovative research and comprehensive clinical training align perfectly with my career aspirations in pediatric cardiology.